tobiasflohre/movie-database/README.md

     192.168.56.13	moviedatabase.com

 When everything is started, access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
 Currently there are two users, admin/admin and user/user.
-For monitoring with Spring Boot Admin access [http://192.168.56.13:8083](http://192.168.56.13:8083).
+For monitoring with Spring Boot Admin access [http://${docker-machine ip default}:8083](http://${docker-machine ip default}:8083).

 This repo that you cloned is shared with the virtual machine.
 So you can change things in your IDE, log into the virtual machine and rebuild / restart changed services there.